 The results of each assessment step will be summarized in the form of reports by the AWG and presented to the JMC for approval.
 Based on the received technical scores, proposals will be ranked in descending order for each Output Indicator in each Priority Axis.
-The JMC shall select projects for financing until exhaustion of all funding available under the Programme, including funding allocated for this Call for Proposals and generated savings from the projects contracted under the previous Call for Proposals.
+The JMC shall select projects for financing until exhaustion of all funding available under the Programme, including funding allocated for this Call for Proposals.
 As outlined in attachment 1 "Fulfilment of Programme Indicators and Ranking of Project Proposals" to this Guidelines for Applicants, the majority of the available funds shall be allocated towards the achievement of the target values of those Programme Output Indicators in need of more contracted projects, whereas projects fulfilling only Output Indicators that have already been achieved shall only be contracted in case some funding still remains available.